guildai/issue-resolution/issue-46/README.md

 Note that `file.csv` is displayed because `data` is *not* a link - it's a directory that Guild creates according to the resource `path` attribute.

+### Alternative configuration - using named resources

+`experiment` and `experiment-2` both use inlined resource definitions under `requires`.
+You can alternatively use a *named resource* as is shown in `experiment-3`.

+Run `experiment-3`:

+    $ guild run experiment-3 -y
+    Resolving data dependency
+    Contents of ~/.guild/runs/3ea673ed6b454e1a8b771e6b8867ab99/data
+    file.csv

+List the run files:

+    $ guild runs ls
+    ~/.guild/runs/3ea673ed6b454e1a8b771e6b8867ab99:
+      data/

+Note that this configuration links to `data` and so does not show `file.csv` by default.

+List the run files following links:

+    $ guild runs ls -L
+    ~/.guild/runs/3ea673ed6b454e1a8b771e6b8867ab99:
+      data/
+      data/file.csv

+### Staging runs

+It's important to generate the correct run directory layout.
+Guild lets you create a staged run without running the operation.
+This is helpful for verifying run directory layout and debugging issues.

+Use the `--stage` option with the `run` command:

+    $ guild run experiment --stage /tmp/guild-issue-46-stage -y Resolving file:data dependency
+    Operation is staged in /tmp/guild-issue-46-stage
+    To run the operation, use: (cd /tmp/guild-issue-46-stage && source .guild/env && /usr/bin/python -um guild.op_main experiment --
+    --DATA_DIR data)

+You can inspect the directory `/tmp/guild-issue-46-stage` and fix any issue before running the operation.

 ### List source code files